fluent/fluent-bit-docs/parser/decoder.md

 ```

-as you can see the original message is handled as a escaped string.
+as you can see the original message is handled as an escaped string.
 Ideally in Fluent Bit we would like to keep having the original structured message and not a string.

 ## Getting Started

 Decoders are a built-in feature available through the Parsers file, each Parser definition can optionally set one or multiple decoders.
+There are two type of decoders type:

+- Decode_Field: if the content can be decoded in a structured message, append that structure message (keys and values) to the original log message.
+- Decode_Field_As: any content decoded (unstructured or structured) will be replaced in the same key/value, no extra keys are added.

 Our pre-defined Docker Parser have the following definition:

 ```
 [PARSER]